haifengliu/azrefresh/mooncake/virtual-machines-linux-nodejs-running-cassandra.md

 <tr><td>Replication Factor (RF)</td><td>	3 </td><td>	Number of replicas of a given row </td></tr>
 <tr><td>Consistency Level (Write)</td><td>	QUORUM[(RF/2) +1) = 2] [The result of the formula is rounded down] </td><td> Writes at the most 2 replicas before the response is sent to the caller; 3rd replica is written in an eventually consistent manner. </td></tr>
 <tr><td>Consistency Level (Read)	</td><td>QUORUM [(RF/2) +1= 2] [The result of the formula is rounded down]</td><td>	Reads 2 replicas before sending response to the caller.</td></tr>
-<tr><td>Replication Strategy </td><td>	NetworkTopologyStrategy [see [Data Replication](http://www.datastax.com/documentation/cassandra/2.0/cassandra/architecture/architectureDataDistributeReplication_c.html) in Cassandra documentation for more information]</td><td>	Understands the deployment topology and places replicas on nodes so that all the replicas don°Øt end up on the same rack</td></tr>
+<tr><td>Replication Strategy </td><td>	NetworkTopologyStrategy [see [Data Replication](http://www.datastax.com/documentation/cassandra/2.0/cassandra/architecture/architectureDataDistributeReplication_c.html) in Cassandra documentation for more information]</td><td>	Understands the deployment topology and places replicas on nodes so that all the replicas don‚Äôt end up on the same rack</td></tr>
 <tr><td>Snitch	</td><td>GossipingPropertyFileSnitch [see [Snitches](http://www.datastax.com/documentation/cassandra/2.0/cassandra/architecture/architectureSnitchesAbout_c.html) in Cassandra documentation for more information]</td><td>	NetworkTopologyStrategy uses a concept of snitch to understand the topology.
 GossipingPropertyFileSnitch gives better control in mapping each node to data center and rack.
 The cluster then uses gossip to propagate this information.
 This is much simpler in dynamic IP setting relative to PropertyFileSnitch </td></tr>
 </TABLE>

 **Azure Considerations for Cassandra Cluster:** Windows Azure Virtual Machines capability uses Azure Blob storage for disk persistence; Azure Storage saves 3 replicas of each disk for high durability.
 That means each row of data inserted into a Cassandra table is already stored in 3 replicas and hence data consistency is already taken care of even if the Replication Factor (RF) is 1.
 The main problem with Replication Factor being 1 is that the application will experience downtime even if a single Cassandra node fails.
 However, if a node is down for the problems (e.g. hardware, system software failures) recognized by Azure Fabric Controller, it will provision a new node in its place using the same storage drives.
 Provisioning a new node to replace the old one may take a few minutes.
 Similarly for planned maintenance activities like guest OS changes, Cassandra upgrades and application changes Azure Fabric Controller performs rolling upgrades of the nodes in the cluster.
 Rolling upgrades also may take down a few nodes at a time and hence the cluster may experience brief downtime for a few partitions.
 However, the data will not be lost due to the built-in Azure Storage redundancy.

-For systems deployed to Azure that doesn°Øt require high availability (e.g. around 99.9 which is equivalent to 8.76 hrs/year; see [High Availability](http://en.wikipedia.org/wiki/High_availability) for details) you may be able to run with RF=1 and Consistency Level=ONE.
+For systems deployed to Azure that doesn‚Äôt require high availability (e.g. around 99.9 which is equivalent to 8.76 hrs/year; see [High Availability](http://en.wikipedia.org/wiki/High_availability) for details) you may be able to run with RF=1 and Consistency Level=ONE.
 For applications with high availability requirements, RF=3 and Consistency Level=QUORUM will tolerate the down time of one of the nodes one of the replicas.
-RF=1 in traditional deployments (e.g. on-premise) can°Øt be used due to the possible data loss resulting from problems like disk failures.
+RF=1 in traditional deployments (e.g. on-premise) can‚Äôt be used due to the possible data loss resulting from problems like disk failures.

 ## Multi-region Deployment ##
-Cassandra°Øs data center aware replication and consistency model described above helps with the multi-region deployment out of the box without the need for any external tooling.
+Cassandra‚Äôs data center aware replication and consistency model described above helps with the multi-region deployment out of the box without the need for any external tooling.
 This is quite different from the traditional relational databases where the setup for database mirroring for multi-master writes can be quite complex.
 Cassandra in a multi-region set up can help with the usage scenarios including the following:

-**Proximity based deployment:** Multi-tenant applications, with clear mapping of tenant users -to-region, can be benefited by the multi-region cluster°Øs low latencies.
+**Proximity based deployment:** Multi-tenant applications, with clear mapping of tenant users -to-region, can be benefited by the multi-region cluster‚Äôs low latencies.
 For example a learning management systems for educational institutions can deploy a distributed cluster in East US and West US regions to serve the respective campuses for transactional as well as analytics.
 The data can be locally consistent at the time reads and writes and can be eventually consistent across both the regions.
 There are other examples like media distribution, e-commerce and anything and everything that serves geo concentrated user base is a good use case for this deployment model.

 **High Availability:** Redundancy is a key factor in attaining high availability of software and hardware; see Building Reliable Cloud Systems on Windows Azure for details.
 On Windows Azure, the only reliable way of achieving true redundancy is by deploying a multi-region cluster.
 Applications can be deployed in an active-active or active-passive mode and if one of the regions is down, Azure Traffic Manager can redirect traffic to the active region.
 With the single region deployment, if the availability is 99.9, a two-region deployment can attain an availability of 99.9999 computed by the formula: (1-(1-0.999) * (1-0.999))*100); see the above paper for details.